The Bag-and-Whisker Plot: A New Bagplot for Bivariate Data: Real-World Data Applications

-We observe a similar improvement for the dataset from Figure~3(a) of the original paper, shown in our Figure~\ref{fig:rd-fig3a_rousseeuw1999bagplot}.
-While both our method and \texttt{aplpack} identify the same set of clear outliers, our directly-rendered fence offers a more nuanced boundary.
-It smoothly delineates the space between the inliers and outliers, enhancing the visual representation of the data's spread, whereas the convex hull in panel~(a) is again jagged and sensitive to the specific locations of a few points.
+We next examine the plasma concentration data from Figure~3(a) of \citet{rousseeuw1999bagplot}, { which comprises measurements of cholesterol ($x$, mg/dl) and triglycerides ($y$, mg/dl) for $n=320$ patients with arterial narrowing \citep{hand1994handbook}.
+The distribution is right-skewed with a heavy upper tail, a structure that typically challenges polygonal boundary definitions.} Figure~\ref{fig:rd-fig3a_rousseeuw1999bagplot} presents the results.
+While both our method and the original bagplot identify the same set of clear outliers, our directly-rendered fence offers a more nuanced boundary.
+It smoothly delineates the space between the majority and outliers, enhancing the visual representation of the data's spread, whereas the convex hull in panel~(a) is again jagged and sensitive to the specific locations of a few points.

 \textbf{Providing Statistical Flexibility in Outlier Detection.} Beyond visual clarity, our framework provides a more powerful and flexible statistical tool.
-The classic bagplot, as implemented by \texttt{aplpack}, offers a single, static assessment based on a fixed rule.
-To illustrate the benefit of our adaptive approach, we re-analyze the datasets from Figures~3(b) and 6 of the original paper in our Figures~\ref{fig:rd-fig3b_rousseeuw1999bagplot} and~\ref{fig:rd-fig6_rousseeuw1999bagplot}.
+The classic bagplot offers a single, static assessment based on a fixed rule.
+To illustrate the benefit of our adaptive approach, we re-analyze two datasets from the original paper. {Figure~\ref{fig:rd-fig3b_rousseeuw1999bagplot} revisits the log-transformed plasma cholesterol and triglyceride concentrations for $n=320$ patients with evidence of narrowing arteries \citep{hand1994handbook}.
+The log-transformation was originally applied to address the pronounced right-skewness in these chemical concentration measurements.
+Figure~\ref{fig:rd-fig6_rousseeuw1999bagplot} examines the polychlorinated biphenyl (PCB) concentration and eggshell thickness for $n=65$ Anacapa pelican eggs \citep{hand1994handbook}, a dataset originally used to study the environmental impact of industrial pollutants on bird reproduction.}

-In both examples, our bag-and-whisker plot identifies a varying number of outliers depending on the chosen error-control level, exhibiting far greater flexibility than the original bagplot.
-For instance, taking Figure~\ref{fig:rd-fig3b_rousseeuw1999bagplot} for illustration, the liberal PFER method identifies several potential outliers, while the stringent FWER procedure flags only the most extreme points.
+In both examples, our bag-and-whisker plot identifies a varying number of outliers depending on the chosen error metric, exhibiting far greater flexibility than the original bagplot.
 This variability is not an inconsistency but a key feature of our framework.
-It empowers the analyst to choose a level of error control (e.g., liberal PFER for initial exploration, stringent FWER for confirmatory analysis) that matches their scientific goals.
+It empowers the analyst to choose an error metric and level that matches their scientific goals.
 The proposed bag-and-whisker plot effectively and transparently visualizes the results of this tailored statistical decision, offering a more nuanced and powerful tool for data exploration.